MMMZZZZ/Syntherrupter/README.md

 If you wonder why you would want to exceed the given ontime, it is an "efficient" way to get louder notes even with high voice count without tripping your circuit breaker.
 Since the ontime drops pretty fast after the attack you can consider the ontime on the display more like an average ontime.
 Note that all these ADSR settings do not allow to exceed your coil limits (->Settings->Coil Setttings).

 ### Other documentation
 Building and using one is much easier than it looks.
 The forum threads (especially the english one) contain many posts and videos explaining and demonstrating the features of v2.x.x, v3.x.x and v4.x.x.
-Until I find the time to write a complete wiki, that's pretty much the best documentation you'll find.
+Anything that's not yet been described here can be found there.

 English: https://highvoltageforum.net/index.php?topic=1020.0

 German: http://forum.mosfetkiller.de/viewtopic.php?f=9&t=64458

-However, since this gets more and more confusing, I started working on a proper documentation.
-Which you can find in the "Documentation" folder in this repository.

 ### Credits
 [Netzpfuscher and his awesome UD3](https://highvoltageforum.net/index.php?topic=188.0).
 Thank you for the help with polyphony and the awesome lightsaber idea.